Skip to main content

 Since 2003, Hennepin County has awarded more than $47 million to 165 projects along key Hennepin County light rail transit corridors and other high frequency and express bus routes.
 These investments have created or retained more than 13,000 housing units, 3,300 jobs, and more than 2.5 million square feet of commercial space across the county.
 Projects also created and improved pedestrian and bicycle access to public transit.

-In the 2022 funding round, $2 million was awarded to seven projects.
-Projects included five housing/mixed-use projects and two commercial projects.
-The overall impact was $480 million in total development value.
-Projects also created or retained more than 165,000 square feet of commercial space and 389 jobs.
+In the 2023 funding round, $2 million was awarded to six projects.
+Projects included four housing/mixed-use projects and two commercial projects.
+The overall impact was $180 million in total development value.
+Projects will create or retain 325 jobs and nearly 110,000 square feet of commercial space.

 • The Coliseum, Minneapolis: The redevelopment of the historic Coliseum Building provides 70,000 square feet of commercial space for 25 local Black, Indigenous, People of Color (BIPOC) professionals and firms and will create 120 new jobs.